addyhalos/datascience-and-automations-portfolio/README.md

 # Addy Halos | Analytics Engineering Portfolio

 Analytics engineer with experience building end-to-end data workflows, from ETL pipelines to dashboards used for business reporting and decision-making.
-My work focuses on SQL, Python, data automation, BI dashboards, and turning raw data into usable business outputs.
+My work focuses on data infrastructure design, data workflow automation, BI dashboards, and turning raw data into usable business outputs.

 ## What This Portfolio Shows